 2. Some medications like Proton pump inhibitors can prevent acid production altogether but have significant side effects.

-Antacids are the 3rd most common over the counter drug at 2.3 Billion (2012 – US) while the 6th most prescribed dug – Generic Prilosec (53.4 million prescriptions) is also an antacid.
+Antacids are the 3rd most common over the counter drug at 2.3 Billion (2012 – US) while the 6th most prescribed drug – Generic Prilosec (53.4 million prescriptions) is also an antacid.
 You can skip the drug industry with a home remedy of 1/2 teaspoon baking soda in water.
 Strangely enough (since it is acidic), apple cider vinegar has also been found helpful for quick relief.

+- Eat more alkaline-forming foods.
 Learn 10 Tips for Creating Alkaline Balance

 - Lie with your chest and head slightly elevated (use pillows or tilt the whole bed).